 A major cabin flooding (417 damaged staterooms) was reported on Serenade Of The Seas in January 2015.
 Royal Caribbean refused to refund the affected passengers.

-On December 16, 2017, a 17-year-old male passenger (suffering a seizure) was medevaced by an USCG Dolphin helicopter team dispatched from New Orleans.
+On December 16, 2017, a 17-year-old male passenger (suffering a seizure) was medevaced by a USCG Dolphin helicopter team dispatched from New Orleans.
 The ship was approx 170 ml (270 km) southeast of Louisiana’s coast (Southwest Pass), and en-route from Roatan Island (Honduras) back to homeport NOLA.

 To assist the USCG helicopter, Air Station Mobile Alabama launched an HC-144 aircraft.
 At ~12:30 pm, the young man was airlifted (together with his mother and a crew nurse) and flown to New Orleans.
-The incident occurred during 7-day Western Caribbean cruise (itinerary Dec 10-17) also visiting Cozumel and Belize City.
+The incident occurred during the 7-day Western Caribbean cruise (itinerary Dec 10-17) also visiting Cozumel and Belize City.

 11 August 2017Propulsion / Power Loss

 On August 11, 2017, technical issue (power or propulsion problems) resulted in reduced speed and itinerary changes.
 The ship had to skip Cozumel Mexico in order to return in time to homeport NOLA New Orleans.
 All other onboard systems functioned normally.

-The ship was on 7-day Western Caribbean cruise (itinerary Aug 6-13) with call ports Montego Bay (Jamaica), George Town (Grand Cayman Island) and Cozumel.
+The ship was on a 7-day Western Caribbean cruise (itinerary Aug 6-13) with call ports Montego Bay (Jamaica), George Town (Grand Cayman Island) and Cozumel.
 The next scheduled voyage was not affected.
 All passengers were compensated with USD 50 pp in onboard credit.
 On August 12, Carnival announced that the problem was fixed at sea and the ship returns to NOLA as scheduled.

 On September 17, 2016, a 71-year-old female passenger (suffering from severe respiratory arrest) was medevaced by USCG.
-The ship was near Southwest Pass (Mississippi River, Louisiana), returning to homeport NOLA New Orleans from 7-day Western Caribbean cruise (itinerary Sept 11-18) to Jamaica, Grand Cayman and Cozumel Mexico.
+The ship was near Southwest Pass (Mississippi River, Louisiana), returning to homeport NOLA New Orleans from 7-day Western Caribbean cruise (itinerary Sept 11-18) to Jamaica, Grand Cayman, and Cozumel Mexico.

 They were all Cubans, trying to get to the USA.
 The boat’s engine had failed and it had begun to take on water.
 All passengers were taken aboard the Dream ship, given medical assistance, then transported to Jamaica (Montego Bay port).

-Note: Cruise ship operators have agreed to inform the USCG if they spot Cuban refugees in open sea and to rescue them if needed.
+Note: Cruise ship operators have agreed to inform the USCG if they spot Cuban refugees in the open sea and to rescue them if needed.

 Similar Carnival cruise ship incidents happened on Carnival Paradise (March 4, 2014, 24 Cubans rescued), on Carnival Ecstasy (March 25, 2014, 41 Cubans rescued), on Carnival Liberty (August 22, 2014, 11 Cubans rescued) and on Carnival Breeze (May 9, 2015, 25 Cubans rescued).
 All refugee boats were both unseaworthy and overcrowded.

-|13 March 2013||Structural and Technical Issues
+13 March 2013Structural and Technical Issues

 04 March 2013Structural and Technical Issues

 On March 4, 2013, while docked in Great Bay (call port Philipsburg, St Maarten), the ship suffered a major technical accident concerning its backup emergency generator.
 The issue was reported during the backup system’s scheduled testing.
 Although the propulsion and primary power systems were not impacted, Carnival Cruise Lines decided not to risk and let it depart without an operational back-up.